Maritime Law in UAE | Maritime Lawyers in Dubai UAE

 The new Maritime Law widely benefit the development and growth of the maritime industry.
 This law provides effective solutions and legal remedies taking into consideration all the necessary rules and regulations already in place.
 This law will bolster and encourage maritime operations in the United Arab Emirates.

-Al Reyami Advocates and Muhyealdeen International Legal Consultants, drafts contracts and handles all cases and suits relating to maritime law.
+As maritime lawyers in the UAE, Al Reyami Advocates and Muhyealdeen International Legal Consultants, draft contracts and handle all cases and suits relating to maritime law.

 This includes carrier’s liability for delay, damage or loss of goods with notifying the carrier as the case may be, arresting vessels in domestic ports, objecting to their arrest and lifting the arrest from them.
 In addition, the team has vast experience in drafting charter parties and vessel mortgage agreements, pursuing mortgage execution proceedings and handling marine insurance disputes relating to vessels/goods with claims of compensations for damages and losses.